 I work on these issues by drawing on complexity theory, implementation-science informed approaches, and by using qualitative methods.
 My work pays intentional, active attention to the recognition of child and human rights.

 This is a commitment that underpins my work as an Assistant Professor (Lecturer) in Sports Injury Prevention in the Department for Health at the University of Bath, and as Co-Director of the Centre for Qualitative Research at Bath.
 I also serve as the Deputy-Director for Equality and Diversity in the Department for Health.

 I am an Early Career Representative for the International Society for Qualitative Research in Sport and Exercise, and am affiliated with the international Complex System Approach in Sport and Health collaboration.

-I received the 2019 British Journal of Sports Medicine Editor’s Choice Academy Award for my PhD research.
+I was a Prize Research Fellow in Injury Prevention at the University of Bath from 2018-2020, and I received the 2019 British Journal of Sports Medicine Editor’s Choice Academy Award for my PhD research.